 Hat was founded in 1993 USA and they both became successful following the open-source model: give

 away the software but only charge for support.
-Well, both companies did this until 2019 when IBM purchased Red
+Both companies did this until 2019 when IBM purchased Red Hat for

-Hat for $34 billion US dollars then began changing things (increased the cost of annual support contracts; now breaking
+US$34 billion then began changing things (increased the cost of annual support contracts; now breaking the relationship

-the relationship between RHEL and CentOS).
-Many have suggested that IBM change the name from Red
+suggested that IBM change the name from Red Hat to Blue

 The Scottish moral philosopher, Adam Smith, has been called "the father